Chronic kidney disease (CKD) is a slow and progressive loss of kidney function over several years. Eventually, a person may develop kidney failure.

 - muscle cramps

-Patients with diabetes should have an annual test, which measures microalbuminuria (small amounts of protein) in urine.
-This test can detect early diabetic nephropathy (early kidney damage linked to diabetes).
+People with diabetes should have an annual test, which measures microalbuminuria — or small amounts of protein — in urine.
+This test can detect early diabetic nephropathy, which is kidney damage linked to diabetes.

-There is no current cure for chronic kidney disease.
-However, some therapies can help control the signs and symptoms, reduce the risk of complications, and slow the progression of the disease.
+Damage to a person’s kidneys from CKD is usually permanent.
+However, some therapies can help control symptoms, reduce the risk of complications, and slow the progression of the condition.